douglasgreen/outlines/computing/programming_languages/php.en.md

         -   Mathematical operations can be performed using functions like `rand()`, `min()`, `max()`, and various mathematical constants and expressions.

 Functions and arrays in PHP provide a robust framework for structuring and manipulating data efficiently.
 By understanding how to define and use functions and arrays, you can enhance the functionality and effectiveness of your PHP code.
 The rich set of built-in PHP functions further streamlines the development process, offering pre-built solutions for common programming tasks.

 ## String Manipulation and Regular Expressions

-### String Manipulation and Regular Expressions in PHP

 PHP offers a wide range of functionalities for manipulating strings and performing pattern matching using regular expressions.
 These capabilities are essential for tasks like data validation, parsing, and transformation in web applications.

-#### Basic String Operations
+### Basic String Operations

 1.  **Concatenation**: